Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-- Freedoms of expression and of the press are legally guaranteed, but these rights are ignored in practice.
+- Freedoms of expression and of the press are legally guaranteed, but these rights were ignored in practice.

-- As in past years, the government used its extensive powers under the Law on the Press, Publishing, and Audiovisual Media to severely restrict press freedom, making the country one of the world’s most censored media environments.
-Critical reporting about the president or security forces is not tolerated.
+- As in past years, the government relied on its extensive powers under the Law on the Press, Publishing, and Audiovisual Media to severely restrict press freedom, making the country one of the world’s most censored media environments.
+Criticism of the president, his family, other high-ranking officials, and the security forces was not tolerated.

-- Almost all local coverage is orchestrated or tightly controlled by the government, and there are no laws guaranteeing freedom of information.
+- Almost all local coverage was orchestrated or tightly controlled by the government, and there were no laws guaranteeing freedom of information.

 - Local journalists were subject to systematic surveillance and frequently practiced self-censorship during the year.

-- The most influential medium is radio, but all domestic radio and television stations are owned directly by the government or by the president’s family.
+- The most influential medium is radio, but all domestic radio and television stations were owned directly by the government or the president’s family.
+Several newspapers were privately owned or owned by the country’s nominal opposition parties.

-- Applications to open private radio stations have been pending for several years but remain unapproved.
-A 2007 application by the Roman Catholic Church to operate a radio station was still pending at the end of 2008.
+- Applications to open private radio stations have been pending for several years but remained unapproved.
+The Roman Catholic Church applied to establish a radio station in 2007, but the government had not granted authorization by the end of 2009.

 - Uncensored satellite broadcasts were increasingly available to those who could afford the service.